Seastar

 uint32_t len uint8_t compressed_data[len]

-after compressed_data is uncompressed it becomes regular request, response or streaming frame
+After compressed_data is uncompressed, it becomes a regular request, response or streaming frame.

 Request frame format